 Health care services revenue decreased by 8% with virtually no foreign currency translation effects.
 The decrease was driven by decreases attributable to prior year activities associated with Sound as well as effect of closed or sold clinics (9%), the inclusion of implicit price concessions related to the implementation of IFRS 15 ("Implementation of IFRS 15") (3%) and a decrease in dialysis days (1%), partially offset by growth in same market treatments (3%), increases in organic revenue per treatment (1%) and contributions from acquisitions (1%).
-For further information on the Implementation of IFRS 15, see note 1 in this report.
+For further information on the Implementation of IFRS 15, see note 1 of the notes to the consolidated financial statements (unaudited) included in this report.